laxmi1707/PaymentAIAgent/README.md

 - git push
 Dont checkin your virtual env

-#This Project uses Payman ai to create a demo wallet and explores the use of agents to transfer money on behalf of user
+# Gmail
+Google toolkit for read , search inbox emails
-# Enhacement - the Agent will read gmail email to find invoice from last 10 days from requesters like
+The Agent will read your gmail to find invoice from last 2 months from requesters like singtel , senoko etc and provide a list.
-singtel , senoko, trust  for the montly bills
+It can read the amount due in email
+# Next Step with help of Paychain as explained below , it will search for those utility providers in your Payee list, if present it will try to transfer the amount with some invoice id and queue its approval request.
+If there is already a approval request in queue or already transfered the same amount with same invoice id , it will not put up the request again.

- Paychain 🔗💰
+# Paychain 🔗💰

 Build AI agents that can send real money using natural language with LangChain and Payman.
 Paychain combines the power of LLMs with Payman's secure payment infrastructure to enable conversational financial transactions.